 We encourage the children to use the toilet by themselves.
-We would like all children to be completely potty trained and independent prior to transitioning to a preschool room.
+We would like all children to be completely potty trained and independent prior to transitioning to a preschool room, but it is not a requirement.
 The staff will remind the children before going outside and before naptime to use the restroom; however, we do want the children to become in tune with their own bodies and gain skill in using the restroom as needed.